 acted as Hogwarts in the Harry Potter films of JK Rowling’s boy wizard.
 More recently Colin Firth and Nicole Kidman filmed on Holy Island

-and in Berwick-upon-Tweed for the Hollywood blockbuster, The Railway Man.
+for the Hollywood blockbuster, The Railway Man.

 Northumberland has captivated writers too, including William Shakespeare who immortalised Warkworth Castle